amywang718/hortonworks_h2o_tutorial/README.md

+# Machine Learning with H2O on Hortonworks Platform

 ### Introduction

 H2O is the open source in memory solution from H2O.ai for doing predictive analytics on big data.
 It is a math and machine learning engine that brings distributed and parallelized computation to powerful algorithms that enable you to iterate through many models faster and make better predictions.